 Introduction of Content

 When presenting new material, whether it be linguistic or sociocultural, I provide examples that allow the students to observe and hear the new material in an authentic context.
 Visual support is often given through technology (e.g., PowerPoint, YouTube, Prezi) in order to facilitate the visual learning style.
 Whenever possible, examples are taken from publicly available authentic materials, such as news articles, clips of conversations from films or series, social media profiles and interactions, etc. Presentations are sequenced to allow students to make connections to their previous knowledge and then to create theories about what they have observed.
-See this page for a sample lesson plan.
+See the links on this page for a sample lesson plan.

 Student Practice and Error Correction